Updated on: December 13, 2024

 Mullvad VPN is an open-source VPN that doesn’t require an email or other personal information to sign up — it instead provides you with an account ID to log in with.
 This offers an incredible level of privacy for Mac users.

 Mullvad VPN’s macOS app comes with a ton of features.
-It includes extras like port forwarding, an ad blocker, and Bridge mode (Mullvad VPN’s obfuscation tool), but it doesn’t include split-tunneling.
-It’s compatible with macOS 12 and later.
+It includes extras like port forwarding, an ad blocker, Bridge mode (Mullvad VPN’s obfuscation tool), and split-tunneling.
+It’s compatible with macOS 13 and later.

 One of its biggest drawbacks is that it isn’t great for streaming — it works with Netflix, but it doesn’t work with other popular streaming sites like Hulu, Amazon Prime, or BBC iPlayer.